 The saying, “Insanity is doing the same thing over and over and expecting different results” is widely attributed to Albert Einstein.

 Those of us in Sales and Sales Leadership have related to that quote at one point or another in our lives when we have been stuck or wanted things to be different.
-Most of us are creatures of habit and find it challenging to get a new perspective.
+Most of us are creatures of habit and find it challenging to get a new perspective – even when we know we need to employ new strategies to improve sales.
 We can literally and figuratively “knock on a door” multiple times, only to later see there was an “open window” right in front of us.
 Change is hard and we don’t always know what to change in order to get the results we want.

 It can be difficult to take risks because of the fear of failure.
+What if you try new ideas and they don’t improve sales?
 Many people find comfort within the “corporate box,” where they feel if they do the same thing they did yesterday, it will be safe.
 But business is changing quickly, and organizations want their people to keep up with the changes in the market and even get ahead of them.
 It is stressful because if you don’t keep up, or make the right changes, you could fail.

 Remember Blockbuster Video?
 They focused on penalizing customers for late fees.
 Netflix took a different approach and based their model on subscription services.
 Netflix grew exponentially, and Blockbuster went out of business.
 Eastman Kodak (cameras/film) made attempts to go digital but didn’t have the right approach.
 Nokia lost their lead in the cellular market because they continued to focus on hardware instead of software and the user experience.

 Unwillingness to try new strategies, consider new tactics, or take bold action as business changes will only result in mediocrity or failure.
 Salespeople and leaders will see their stars fade into corporate oblivion, as they are surpassed by those daring to be different and making the effort to change.